The Challenge: Breaking Through a Retargeting Ceiling

 We rebuilt the account around a principle we call "budget surfing"—actively reallocating spend based on real-time performance signals rather than setting static budgets and hoping for the best.

+Traditional agencies set campaign budgets weekly or monthly.
+We reallocate daily—sometimes multiple times per day—based on what's actually working in the moment.
 When a creative or audience segment shows strong early signals (low CPA, high conversion rate, stable performance at higher spend), we shift budget aggressively toward it.
 When performance dips, we pull back immediately.
 This dynamic approach prevents wasted spend and keeps dollars flowing only toward proven winners.
+The results speak for themselves: we went from $71K contribution margin in August to $105K in October (goal achieved), then peaked at $563K net profit in November.
+Budget surfing was the primary driver behind this trajectory.

 Rather than spreading testing, retargeting, and evergreen campaigns across fragmented structures, we consolidated them to improve Meta's learning efficiency and give us tighter budget control.

+With 40+ new creatives launching monthly across images and videos, we maintained constant creative refresh to prevent fatigue at higher spend levels.
 The winning combination that sustained performance: native-style demonstration ads + scripted UGC videos + feature/problem-focused static images.
 Whenever we broke this format mix, performance trended down—proving that creative discipline matters as much as creative volume.

 Testing wasn't random.
 We informed every creative with customer reviews, ad comment feedback, and hypothesized personas—ensuring volume had direction.

+One surprising discovery: the advertorial landing page and even the homepage converted at a higher AOV than the standard product page.
 We got intentional about funnel routing: new creatives tested on the product page first to establish baseline performance, then promoted to the advertorial only after proving efficiency.
 This let us manage CPA increases strategically—accepting slightly higher acquisition costs only when supported by meaningfully higher order values.
+This same approach now guides holiday sale execution, where we route traffic based on offer type and customer intent rather than defaulting everything to product pages.

 Complex targeting wasn't the answer.
 We tested multiple lookalike variations, identified top performers, then consolidated them into a single control audience.
 Simpler structure, better learning, more efficient delivery.